In this article, you are going to learn how marketers are using email marketing to maximize their return on investment or ROI.

 Sixty-four percent of people favor rich text emails (HubSpot, 2014).
 About one-third of millennial workers are content with using emojis to converse with a direct manager or senior executive (Adobe, 2015).
 Email subject lines that contain the phrase “thank you” have the highest above-average engagement levels (Adestra, 2015).
 Nearly half (47%) of marketers say they sometimes experiment on alternate subject lines to enhance email performance (MarketingProfs, 2016).
 Emails that included the first name of the recipient in their subject line had a higher clickthrough rate than emails that did not (HubSpot, 2014).
 The open rate for emails with a personalized message was 17.6%, as compared to 11.4% without personalization.

-Recommended reading: How to Create the Content Calendar?
+Recommended reading: How to Create a Content Calendar

 3. Email Segmentation